-Option Option Description Default Value Ignore Reduced Msg Type (For SAP applications) Disables IDoc reduced message type processing for all message types if the value is set to TRUE.
-FALSE Ignore Reduced Msg Type_foo (For SAP application) Disables IDoc reduced message type processing for a specific message type (su ch as $foo$ ) if the value is set to TRUE.
-FALSE OCI Server Attach Retry The engine calls the Oracle OCIServerAttach function each time it makes a connection to Oracle.
+Option Option description Default value Ignore Reduced Msg Type (For SAP applications) Disables IDoc reduced message type processing for all message types if the value is set to TRUE.
+FALSE Ignore Reduced Msg Type_foo (For SAP application) Disables IDoc reduced message type processing for a specific message type (such as <foo></foo> ) if the value is set to TRUE.
+FALSE OCI Server Attach Retry The engine calls the Oracle OCIServerAttach func- tion each time it makes a connection to Oracle.
 If the engine calls this function too fast (processing parallel data flows for example), the function may fail.
-To correct this, increase the retry value to 5.
+To cor- rect this, increase the retry value to 5.
 3 Splitter Optimization The software might hang if you create a job in which a file source feeds into two queries.
 If this option is set to TRUE, the engine internally creates two source files that feed the two queries instead of a splitter that feeds the two queries.
 FALSE Use Explicit Database Links Jobs with imported database links normally will show improved performance because the software uses these links to push down processing to a database.
 If you set this option to FALSE, all data flows will not use linked datastores.
 The use of linked datastores can also be disabled from any data flow properties dialog.
-The data flow level option takes precedence over this Job Server level option.
-TRUE Use Domain Name Adds a domain name to a Job Server name in the repository.
-This creates a fully qualified server name and allows the Designer to locate a Job Server on a different domain.
+The data flow level op- tion takes precedence over this Job Server level option.
+TRUE Use Domain Name Adds a domain name to a Job Server name in the repo- sitory.
+This creates a fully qualified server name and al- lows the Designer to locate a Job Server on a different domain.
+If the fully qualified host name (including domain) is not stored properly, the connection between the Designer or Job Server and the repository may fail.
+If this prob- lem occurs, change this option to FALSE before adding repositories.
 TRUE

-- Performance Optimization Guide: Using parallel Execution, Degree of parallelism - Performance Optimization Guide: Maximizing Push-Down Operations, Database link support for push-down operations across datastores
+Performance Optimization Guide: Using parallel Execution, Degree of parallelism Performance Optimization Guide: Maximizing Push-Down Operations, Database link support for push-down operations across datastores